andersonshatch/ContrastAzureARMTemplate/README.md

 # Contrast Security + Azure App Service ARM template

-ARM template to create a resource group, app service instance, and add the Contrast .NET or .NET Core extension to it.
+ARM template to create a resource group, app service instance, and conditionally add the Contrast .NET or .NET Core extension to it.

-Environment variables required by the extensions are also setup with this template.
+Environment variables required by the extensions are also setup with this template when the extension is added.

+Extension installation is controlled by the template parameter `includeContrast` which defaults to true.

 ## Components
 1. The ARM template itself: [`WebSite.json`](WebSite.json)